 2. SR-98 Widening Project: As part of the Calexico West POE Expansion project, SR-98 and Cesar Chavez Boulevard were widened and improved to serve the expansion to the west.
 SR-98 work between VV Williams and Ollie Avenue was completed in March 2018, and the Cesar Chavez Blvd. widening was completed in October 2019 by the City of Calexico.
 Caltrans has completed the design and right of way phase for SR-98 widening between Rockwood Avenue and Ollie Avenue.
-The total project cost is estimated at \$8.2 million using a combination of 2016 Earmark Repurposing, Demonstration, and Traffic Congestion Relief funds.
-The project has a \$1.7 million funding shortfall for which Caltrans requested an ICTC contribution of \$200,000; this was approved by the ICTC LTA board in September.
-The remaining \$1.5 million shortfall will be covered by other State funds, which was approved by the CTC in October.
-SR-98 project contract was approved on December 24, 2020.
-The project has been delayed due to active bird nests.
-The project may be able to start mid to late summer 2021 pending a follow up biological survey.
+The total project cost is estimated at \$8.2 million.
+The project contract was approved on December 24, 2020 and has been

-3. SR-111 Niland Geyser/Mud Pot: The SR-111 Niland Geyser/Mud Pot is active.
+- delayed due to active bird nests.
+The project may be able to start mid to late summer 2021 pending a follow up biological survey. - 3.
+SR-111 Niland Geyser/Mud Pot: The SR-111 Niland Geyser/Mud Pot is active.
 The caldera is approximately 20 feet away from SR-111.
 Water from the Mud Pot is free-flowing through the subsurface drainage installed in 2019.
 The original temporary detour road was opened to traffic in August of 2020.
-The original detour is being extended to accommodate for the Mud Pot's unpredictable change in direction and is estimated to be completed by April 30, 2021.
-The temporary detour will remain in place as the mud pot moves beyond the original freeway.
+The revised detour is being extended to accommodate for the Mud Pot's unpredictable change in direction and is estimated to be completed by April 30, 2021.
+The extension of the original detour has been placed and was open to traffic on Friday April 16, 2021.
+The detour will remain in place as the mud pot moves beyond the original freeway.